Research

 This study provides novel insights into coastal shark population dynamics within the Rachel Carson reserve estuary, a hotspot for shore-based recreational activity in summer months.
 Understanding the intra-seasonal dynamics of this population is important because the high-abundance season for most shark coastal shark species (summer) coincides with peak shore-based activity for recreational tourism.
 Understanding and predicting potential conflicts and disruptions to habitat usage within this period is critical for informing potential future conservation efforts.
 Moreover, this study provides a breakthrough non-invasive, UAS-based methodology for observing shark abundance in temperate estuaries.

-Modeling Salt Marsh Vegetation Height Using Unoccupied Aircraft Systems and Structure from Motion
+Modeling Salt Marsh Vegetation Height Using Unoccupied Aircraft Systems and Structure from Motion (DiGiacomo et al. 2020a)

 Associated Media: